There are no open spots for this class, but we found something similar!

 This class uses Nearpod interactive slides which provide learners with the opportunity to draw and type on slides, answer polls, manipulate drag and drop slides, and more.
 A Nearpod link will be shared at the beginning of each class.
 Nearpod does not require users to make an account.

-Hello!
-I have taught secondary English, psychology, and social-emotional learning since 2013, working in California, Florida, Nevada, Pennsylvania, Texas, and Japan.
-I've taught at educational summer camps and in public and charter schools.
-I've...
+🇺🇸 US teacher living in the UK 🇬🇧 Hello!
+I have taught secondary English, psychology, and social-emotional learning since 2013, working in California, Florida, Nevada, Pennsylvania, Texas, Japan, and now England.
+I've taught at educational summer...

 $224for 14 classes